 - The student must defend the dissertation in the Dissertation Defense oral examination.

 - In the same semester as the Dissertation defense, the student will present a defense seminar in the School seminar series (or in a similar special seminar announced to the School Faculty and graduate students, and scheduled in a venue of a size comparable to that used for the School seminar series.)

 - The student is responsible for depositing with the Biological Sciences Office an electronic copy of the dissertation in the approved format.
-The student and the major professor are responsible for scheduling the Oral Dissertation Defense Examination at a time and place that satisfies the requirements in 8 through 10, above.
+The student and the faculty advisor are responsible for scheduling the Oral Dissertation Defense Examination at a time and place that satisfies the requirements above.
 The Biology Sciences Office must be informed of both the time and place of examination.
-The Biology Sciences Office in turn notifies the Graduate School and the Biology Faculty.
+The Biology Sciences Office in turn notifies the School.
 The deposited dissertation will be available to all Biological Sciences Graduate Faculty.
 Deposit of the dissertation and the announcement of the defense must occur a minimum of one week before the defense takes place.